New York Yanks: 1951

 The football Yanks had two future Hall of Fame linemen in Art Donovan and Mike McCormack in 1951.

 Their biggest opponent turned out to be their landlords, the baseball Yankees, who won the American League pennant, and did not want the field torn up during the 1951 World Series.

 The Yanks were forced to move their first two home games to Los Angeles and Detroit, both of which were blowout losses.
 Their next five games resulted in four losses by a total of 16 points and one tie, all but one of which were also played on the road (only four of their 12 games for the season were at home).

-With a 0–6–1 record, the Yanks season was already over, and their attendance crashed in response: their sole home game in that span, a 29–27 loss to Green Bay, drew just 7,351 fans.
+With a 0–6–1 record, the Yanks season was already over, and their attendance crashed in response: their sole home game in that span, a 29–27 loss to the Green Bay Packers, drew just 7,351 fans.

 The Yanks finished the 1951 season with only one victory, a 31–28 win in their road game against Green Bay.
 Their final game, at Yankee Stadium against the Giants, was played on an icy field with a game time temperature of 17 °F, and drew only 6,658 fans to Yankee Stadium.

 The Yanks lost 27–17 to finish their season at 1–9–2 and last place in the league.